 Why should people with fatty liver drink green tea?

-A study conducted in 2008 found out that mice suffering from a fatty liver who were on a treatment based on the amino-acid EGCG – which is found in green tea – after 4 weeks of treatment showed reduced inflammation of the liver and reversed the condition.
+A study conducted in 2008 found out that mice suffering from fatty liver who were on a treatment based on the amino-acid EGCG – which is found in green tea – after 4 weeks of treatment showed reduced inflammation of the liver and reversed the condition.

 Even better, those on a longer treatment – 16 weeks – continued to show progress and had reduced body weight gain and fat percentages, proving to the scientists that green tea can provide long term health benefits.

-It’s true that this study has been made on mice only, but this is how most studies begin.
 All lab studies start on mice, and even though we still need conclusions made after humans consume it, I am still happy and encouraged by the results.

 Plus, we have no less than 10 studies conducted on the matter in the US and China.
 A whooping 8 of them concluded that green tea has a protective role over various liver diseases and the “studies showed a positive correlation between green tea intake and attenuation of liver disease” (Source here)